xolvio/meteor-cucumber/README.md

-## About
-This package gives you Cucumber Velocity framework so you can do BDD with Meteor.
+This package allows you to do BDD in Meteor using Cucumber and Velocity.

 ## Installation
 ```sh